-- D Check in upon arrival at the ICP. - D Report to assigned location to receive briefing by the Planning Chief, Liaison, VUL, EVC-C and NGO-C. - D Review ICS 204, ensure the Liaison, VUL, NGO-C, Safety Officer contact information is accurate. - D Ensure you have means to communicate with the ICP, EOC, NGOs and/or EVCs. - D Ensure NGO volunteer management system is adequate for influx of volunteers. - D Ensure updated NGO volunteer information is communicated to the VUL. - D Work with the Strike Team Leader to ensure assignment location has been conveyed to volunteers & transportation is coordinated. - D Review assignments and procedures with NGOs and the EVC-C. - D Ensure NGOs have appropriate volunteer logistical support (PPE, food, water) if/when needed. - D When appropriate, establish communications schedule with members of the VU staff. - D Debrief as directed at the end of the shift. - D Report final situation report to the VUL as appropriate.
+- Check in upon arrival at the ICP. - Report to assigned location to receive briefing by the Planning Chief, Liaison, VUL, EVC-C and NGO-C. - Review ICS 204, ensure the Liaison, VUL, NGO-C, Safety Officer contact information is accurate. - Ensure you have means to communicate with the ICP, EOC, NGOs and/or EVCs. - Ensure NGO volunteer management system is adequate for influx of volunteers. - Ensure updated NGO volunteer information is communicated to the VUL. - Work with the Strike Team Leader to ensure assignment location has been conveyed to volunteers & transportation is coordinated. - Review assignments and procedures with NGOs and the EVC-C. - Ensure NGOs have appropriate volunteer logistical support (PPE, food, water) if/when needed. - □ When appropriate, establish communications schedule with members of the VU staff. - Debrief as directed at the end of the shift. - Report final situation report to the VUL as appropriate.

-STRIKE TEAM LEADER (STLCR)
+STRIKE TEAM LEADER (STLCR) Please refer to the USCG Incident Management Handbook (IMH)